box-products/handbook/what-influenced-us.md

 prev_url: "/what-we-stand-for"
 ---

-If you want to learn the SALT Insure view of the world, it helps to know what influences helped form it.
-Even though SALT Insure was founded in 2019, Jonathan has been in product and software development for over 10 years prior.
+If you want to learn the SALT view of the world, it helps to know what influences helped form it.
+Even though SALT was founded in 2019, Jonathan has been in product and software development for over 10 years prior.
 In that time, there's been a number of key influences that have marked the company culture.

 ## Companies